jmcglone/jmcglone.github.io/_posts/2013-08-16-running-a-personal-site-with-github.md

 ---
 layout: post
-title: Here's a test note for the new GitHub site.
+title: Running a Personal Site with GitHub
 ---

 Lebowski ipsum vEE FUCK YOU UP, MAN!
 VEE TAKE YOUR MONEY!
 Dolor sit amet, consectetur adipiscing elit.
 A man will refer to his "dick" or his "rod" or his "Johnson".
 Praesent ac magna justo pellentesque ac lectus quis elit blandit fringilla a ut turpis.
 Does the Pope shit in the woods?
 Praesent felis ligula, malesuada suscipit malesuada non.
 You want a toe?
 I can get you a toe, believe me.
 There are ways, Dude.
 You don't wanna know about it, believe me.
 Ultrices non urna sed orci ipsum.